February 2, 2021

 At the top, you can switch between the state of each slide, such as whether it has just been presented to the user (Prompt), if the user has interacted with the content (Active), or if the user has completed the slide (Complete).
 Next, you can change the preview device and zoom level.
 The arrow buttons let you move forward and backwards through slides.
 Text formats are also available including bold, italics, and adjust font size.

-ou can use are also formatting buttons such as to improve the text of your lessons.
-Redo and undo icons are located at the left side of the page, which let you reverse the last input or reapply it, respectively.
+You can use are also formatting buttons and checkbox such to improve the text of your lessons.
+Redo and undo icons are located at the toolbar left side of the page, which let you reverse the last input or reapply it, respectively.

 Let’s now see how easy it is to get interactive content into your lesson.
-Click on the Add a New Slide button on the right side.
+For how to add more content, Click on the Add a New Slide button on the right side.
 A panel will pop up where you can choose from all sorts of slide templates.

 Back in your lesson screen, you can see that you have an easy-to-edit multiple choice slide in your lesson.
 Edit the content to your choosing.
+You can also customize the user-interface and layouts, lesson sections, background color, call-to-action, widgets, and header and footer among others.
+EdApp also has a ton of shortcut integrations you can add to your lesson, such as Canva for styling it further.
 EdApp will automatically save your changes.

 Click on the lesson title in the breadcrumbs menu at the top, then set the toggle to Published.
 Then, click on the course title in the breadcrumbs menu and toggle it to Published, as well.